Can You Afford Not To Use A Coatings Inspector?

-The NACE Coatings Inspector Program is the world’s most recognised coating inspector certification program that introduces inspectors, applicators, blasters, manufacturers and technical salesmen to the basics of corrosion control, paint inspection, and project management.
-NACE claims the program has resulted in savings of billions of dollars in costly mistakes, and when you know a bit more about coating inspection is easy to see how and why.
+The NACE Coatings Inspector Programme is the world’s most recognised coating inspector certification programme that introduces inspectors, applicators, blasters, manufacturers and technical salespeople to the basics of corrosion control, paint inspection and project management.
+NACE claims the programme has resulted in savings of billions of dollars in costly mistakes, and when you know a bit more about coating inspection, it’s easy to see how and why.

-The role of a Coatings Inspector is defined as that of a “quality control technician” who is primarily responsible for observing and reporting the technical aspects of a coating project and its conformance or deviation from a project specification.
-The course really embeds the importance of a project specification which then becomes a bencher for inspection throughout a given project.
+The role of a Coatings Inspector is defined as that of a “Quality Control Technician” who is primarily responsible for observing and reporting technical aspects of a coating project and its conformance or deviation from a project specification.
+The course really embeds the importance of a project specification, which then becomes a bencher for inspection throughout a given project.

 It is generally accepted that a coating is a highly complex material.
 It is a thin film that protects two reactive materials with many factors affecting the success of its application.
-As the effects of a coatings failure can be very expensive and potentially hazardous to fix, quality control becomes an essential part of any successful coatings program.
-Whether supplied by a contractor completing the program such as CSC Services or a third party a Coatings Inspector will verify that aspects, such as of surface preparation, coating application, adhesion, and other factors are in line with the coating specification.
+As the effects of a coatings failure can be very expensive and potentially hazardous to fix, that’s when quality control becomes an essential part of any successful coatings programme.
+Whether supplied by a contractor completing the programme, such as CSC Services, or a third party, a Coatings Inspector will verify that aspects, such as of surface preparation, coating application, adhesion and other factors are in line with the coating specification.

 Surface Preparation

-The first level of the program covers techniques for surface preparation.
-All too often coatings will fail due to incorrect substrate surface preparation.
+The first level of the programme covers techniques for surface preparation.
+All too often, coatings will fail due to incorrect substrate surface preparation.
 Surfaces generally need to be grit blasted or hydro blasted to form a mechanical key.
-Correct substrate surface preparation of concrete for instance involves correct application of pore fillers and fairing coats to address blow holes or honey combing in concrete surfaces.
+Correct substrate surface preparation of concrete, for instance, involves correct application of pore fillers and fairing coats to address blow holes or honey combing in concrete surfaces.
 Fairing coats need to be applied correctly to leave the required surface profile.

 Products and Application